Game-RL: Synthesizing Multimodal Verifiable Game Data to Boost VLMs' General Reasoning: Experiment

 \subsection{Scaling effect of game diversity on generalization}

-To understand the role of game diversity in model generalization, we evaluated how the number of games in the training set affects the Qwen2.5-VL-3B model's performance.
-With around 5,000 total training samples, we trained the model on GameQA subsets with 4, 10, and 20 distinct games (Table~\ref{tab:game_selection_scaling}).
+With around 5,000 total training samples, we trained the Qwen2.5-VL-3B on GameQA subsets with 4 and 20 distinct games (Table~\ref{tab:game_selection_scaling}).
 The results (Figure~\ref{fig:radars_combined}) show a positive correlation between game diversity and generalization ability.
-The model trained on 20 games achieved the highest performance gain on unseen out-of-domain games (+1.80\%) (Figure~\ref{fig:radars_combined_2}) and performed best on general visual benchmarks (+1.20\%).
-This suggests that \textbf{greater data diversity generally facilitates better generalization}, enabling the model to acquire more robust visual understanding and reasoning abilities.
+This suggests that \textbf{scaling game diversity makes better generalization}, enabling the model to acquire more robust visual understanding and reasoning abilities.